Citrus shield bug

 Monitoring

-Inspect trees weekly from April to June for young bugs in orchards where citrus shield bug is known to be a problem.
+Inspect trees weekly from April to June for young bugs in orchards where the citrus shield bug is known to be a problem.
 Search the trunks of trees in the early morning.
 Pest numbers can vary considerably between years, so vigilance is important.
 The action level is 10% or more trees infested with one or more bugs.

 Effect of variety